mobydeck/suex/README.md

 `usrx` provides a simple command-line interface to retrieve various user-related information from system files.
 It can query basic user information, group memberships, and (with root privileges) password-related data.

+`uarch` is particularly useful in build scripts and CI/CD pipelines where consistent architecture naming is required across different platforms.

 ## Key Features